RoadieHQ/marketing-site/content/docs/custom-plugins/getting-started/index.md

 Navigate to `Tools` -> `Entity Preview` and either create a complete new preview entity, or click into an existing one.
 ![preview entities screen](preview_entities_screen.png)

-In our case we want to add the Content component to our preview-entity API kind so we will click `test-dummy-api-2` link on the right hand table.
+In our case we want to add the Content component to our preview-entity to be an API kind, so we will click `test-dummy-api-2` link on the right hand table which we already had available.
+Note that this component might not exist on your Roadie instance.

 Within the API catalog page, we can add our `Content` plugin in as a new tab.
 We'll click the `+` icon on the tab bar and input our plugin name and the wanted tab title.